Work continues on A Constant Thunder!

 Meanwhile, far to the north, British Major General John Burgoyne is preparing what he intends to be the master stroke of the war: a thrust down the Champlain-George-Hudson Corridor.
 This will cut the rebellious colonies in two.
 Washington will either have to make a hopeless attack or face irrelevance as the Crown forces mercilessly “pacify” New England.

 The wheels of fate are in motion, and the clouds are building.
-When the storm breaks on the Hudson Valley, it will be marked by a constant thunder.
+When the storm breaks on the Hudson Valley, the ground will shake with a constant thunder.